hamidbehbood/P.O.E_2/README.md

  2. Login
  3. visit here and add money as much as you like: https://platform.openai.com/settings/organization/billing/overview
  4. make a new API key here and save it somewhere safe because we need it later:https://platform.openai.com/settings/organization/api-keys
- 5. This is the key that we use in the first part for Perplexica
+ 5. This is the key that we use in the first part for the Perplexica configuration as well.

+## 1.3 FetchFox :

+FetchFox is an AI-powered scraping, automation, and data extraction library.

+It can scrape data from any webpage using just plain English.
+It is made by the developers of the FetchFox AI scraper.

+To use this library  we need to install Node.js as it is based on JavaScript.

+### 1.3.1 Node.js

+you can install Node.js from here easily: https://nodejs.org/en.

+Run these commands also in your terminal:

+npm i fetchfox
+npx playwright install-deps
+npx playwright install
+npm i csv
+npm i axios

+Now you can clone this POE.2.js file into your computer and open it.

+## How to work with code